IslamAlorabI/GSmoji/README.md

-An Magisk Module With Google Sans Font And
+An Magisk Module Based On Google Sans Font And

-Apple Font [Arabic] with Emoji Based On iOS 15.4
+Apple Font [Arabic] with Emoji from iOS 15.4

 There are Two Types of Apple Arabic Font :